-The Netherlands and Japan as partners in science, technology and innovation
+Updated: The Netherlands and Japan as partners in scientific innovation, medicine, and clean energy

 16 May 2025

-A new report highlights the success of research collaboration between the Netherlands and Japan, showing its critical role in advancing innovation.
+A new set of reports highlights the success of research collaboration between the Netherlands and Japan, showing its critical role in advancing innovation.
+The Netherlands and Japan as partners in science, technology and innovation Japan and the Netherlands as partners in health and medical research

 With their collaboration extending back 425 years, the Netherlands and Japan have forged a strong relationship supported by academia, corporations and government.
 In 2025, the common ground between Japan and the Netherlands remains solid and holds great potential.